allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 - [Technical Leader directory (with office hours)](https://www.cs.allegheny.edu/teaching/technicalleaders/) Note that your TLs are not on-call.
 Please respect their time!
  <!-- -[Lecture Materials + Video Demos]([add link!!](https://drive.google.com/drive/folders/11bQUhJK7oowxxrvK9MADsaD2rrZHyyOW?usp=drive_link)) -->

-## Required materials

-### Textbook(s)

-There are no textbooks for this course.
-Any texts or articles used will be available online or distributed in class.

-### Platforms

-This course relies on the GitHub, Discord, and Trinket.
-Your work will be assigned and evaluated using these platforms and official course communication will take place through them.
-You are expected to sign up for accounts and remain active on these platforms throughout the semester.

 ## Weekly Classes and Deadlines

 ### Classtimes